 It can be a little hard to find this style of clog in vegan-friendly materials, but Sanita is a brand that comes through.
-With a variety of fun colors, textures, and patterns, you’ll be sure to find a pair of Sanitas in a style that suits your personality.
+(Please note – the product description for this style says “leather” but Sanita verified, as the product name attests, that this style is made with vegan-friendly materials.”

 I was wondering if I’d actually find cork clogs when I was doing my research and was delighted when I did!
 Designed by MB Clogs, these cork clogs have classic styling, down to the wooden soles, but they’re 100% vegan.
 If you’re interested in other products made with eco-friendly cork, check out my post on vegan handbags, belts, and yoga mats.

 Love ‘em or hate ‘em, Crocs have redefined the footwear industry.
 I was definitely not a fan of Crocs until I saw my teenage nephew wearing a bright green pair similar the yellow ones pictured above.
 Feeling like a kid putting on her dad’s shoes, I decided to give them a try.
 I gave them a whirl around the living room.
 And, I thought, ‘Ok, these are kinda fun to wear…’ And better yet, they’re vegan.

 When I was recovering from surgery to repair cartilage in my hip joint (resulting from years of distance running), my physical therapist recommended Oofos for walking around the house.
 She said that even on carpet, the more cushioning you can give your joints the better.
 I’ve been a fan of Oofos ever since and still wear them at home to this day.
 They’re not the sexiest shoes I’ve ever worn, but they’re definitely the most comfortable.